microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-06.md

 In this challenge your objectives will involve basic process management, giving you real-world activities such as checking a list of processes running, identifying process ids and discovering process execution in y our environment.

 - Discover how many processes are running on your server
-- How many processes are running on your server
 - View the list of processes in tree format
 - Identify if the syslog process is running
 - Identify the process id of the syslog process